Iliain/silverstripe-accessible/README.md

 ## To Do

-* Include features to apply in WYSIWYGs
+* Include link features in WYSIWYGs
 * Add options to display File sizes in both templates and WYSIWYGs